fxhash

 Card Design — Simplified metadata to focus on artwork name, artist, and price.
 Secondary details, such as edition numbers, were moved to the product page to keep browsing clean and focused.

-Filters — Removed low-usage filters based on research and interviews, retaining only essential options such as chain and type.
+Filters — Removed low-usage filters based on research.
+Retained only essential filters (chain, type).

 The updated layout emphasizes art and clarity over feature density.